PtrMan/C2VHDL/README.rst

 ---------

 Since the language is a subset of C, you can use the usual C based tools for debugging.
-If you want to know what is going on in a VHDL simulation, you can use these builtin debug functions::
+If you want to know what is going on in a Verilog simulation, you can use these builtin debug functions::

   assert(0); //This will fail